 There's No Time Limit on the Collection of Taxes

-It’s only after you file your taxes that the IRS has a 10-year time limit to collect monies owed.
 State tax agencies have their own rule and many have more time to collect.
-For example, California has up to 20 years after you file to collect.
+For example, California can collect state taxes up to 20 years after the assessment date.

 Determine If the IRS Filed a Substitute Return

-Just because you didn’t file your return doesn’t mean the IRS won’t file one for you.
+Just because you didn't file your return doesn't mean the IRS won't file one for you.
 The IRS may file a Substitution for Return or SFR on your behalf.
-Don’t think of this as a complementary tax filing service.
-The IRS won’t give you any of the exemptions or deductions that rightfully belong to you.
+Don't think of this as a complementary tax filing service.
+The substituted return may leave off the exemptions or deductions that rightfully belong to you.

-If an SFR was filed, you don’t have to accept the outcome.
+If an SFR was filed, you don't have to accept the outcome.
 You can go back and refile those years and include any available deductions.
-Chances are you can decrease the tax owed, as well as the interest and penalties.
+You may be able to decrease the tax owed and reduce any interest and penalties.

 File Your Missing Returns

 You may want to file your old returns before a demand is made.
-There’s no time limit for submitting a previously unfiled return.
-However, if you’d like to claim your refund, you have up to three years from the due date of the return.
-It may be a good idea to speak with an experienced tax attorney or CPA before filing old returns.
-But, here are some benefits of getting missing tax returns filed:
+There's no time limit for submitting a previously unfiled return.
+However, if you'd like to claim your refund, you have up to 3 years from the due date of the return.
+It may be a good idea to speak with an experienced tax attorney or CPA before amending or filing old returns.
+Here are some benefits of getting missing tax returns filed:

 - Protect your Social Security benefits: If you're self-employed and don't file, you won't receive credits toward Social Security retirement or disability benefits.

-- Avoid issues obtaining loans: Loan may be denied or delayed if you cannot prove income by providing tax returns or reportable income.
+- Avoid issues obtaining loans: Loans may be denied or delayed if you cannot prove income by providing tax returns or reportable income.

 - Not having to worry about your unfiled taxes: Once your tax issue is resolved, it will free up your time for more enjoyable pursuits.